Code-Institute-Submissions/adopt-dont-shop-MS1/README.md

 * A clear layout is in place to ensure users can immediately find what they're looking for.
 The menu icon used on smaller devices is a well recognised icon (hamburger icon) ensuring familiarity.
 The content is laid out in a way that makes it easy to read and the sections are easily distinguished.
+* The Home Page  displays the most information regarding the project and its purpose.
+It's broken down into small paragraphs making the content easy to read for the user.
+* The Rescue Stories effectively showcases rescue stories that may encourage others to adopt a pet, these stories are paired with photos for maximum impact.
+* The Rescue Centres page is straight forward and simple to use, users can instinctively visit external websites to gain more information.
+* The Contact page was kept very simple allowing users to fill out a form without much complexity.
+* In the Footer users can easily find a contact number, an address and any social media links.

 ### 4. Skeleton